 A state small water system (SSWS) is a water system that does not meet the requirements of a public water system.
 Although they provide piped drinking water, they do not regularly serve drinking water to 15 or more connections (i.e. households) or regularly serve 25 or more people daily for at least 60 days out of the year.
 The water quality of a SSWS is regulated differently than that of a public water system.

 This State Small Water System Location layer displays the point locations for 1,329 state small water systems (SSWS) in California.
 SSWS serve 5-14 service connections.
-This dataset was developed by the California State Water Board as an intermediate step toward compliance with Senate Bill 200 (SB 200
+This dataset was developed by the California State Water Board and downloaded from their Clearinghouse

 in October 2022.